stadibo/otm-harjoitustyo/habitRPG/documentation/architecture.md

 ## Data persistence

-The "database" classes in [habitrpg.dao] are responsible for saving data into a database file called _tracker.db_.
+The "DatabaseDao" classes in [habitrpg.dao] are responsible for saving data into a database file called _tracker.db_.

-These classes follow the [Data Access Object]() design pattern and can be replaced with another implementation if needed.
+These classes follow the [Data Access Object](https://en.wikipedia.org/wiki/Data_access_object) design pattern and can be replaced with another implementation if needed.
 The "DatabaseDao"-classes have abstractions and are not used directly by the software logic.

 ### Database schema

 Each DAO represents a table in the database.
-The schema or [Create table statement]() for the database.
+The schema or [Create table statement](https://github.com/stadibo/otm-harjoitustyo/blob/master/habitRPG/documentation/misc/Create_Table_Statements) for the database.

 ### Main functionality